// feature · benchmark

 The insights surface on your dashboard

 Once the pool has ten or more records for your role category, you see patterns specific to it.
-Below that threshold we show general CBT-informed tips instead of noise from tiny samples.
+Below that threshold we show hardcoded default tips instead of noise from tiny samples (no AI call below the floor).

 What an insight looks like when it surfaces